ELIXIR-Belgium/ena-upload-container/README.md

 # ENA upload container

 This is a repository to build a Galaxy container to clean raw reads and upload them to ENA.
-The ENA uploading is based on the tool [ena-upload-cli](https://github.com/usegalaxy-eu/ena-upload-cli) which is wrapped in following [Galaxy tool](https://testtoolshed.g2.bx.psu.edu/view/ieguinoa/ena_upload) .
+The ENA uploading is based on the tool [ena-upload-cli](https://github.com/usegalaxy-eu/ena-upload-cli) which is wrapped in following [Galaxy tool](https://testtoolshed.g2.bx.psu.edu/view/ieguinoa/ena_upload).

-## Documentation
+## Prerequisites

-Extensive documentation in how to use the tools inside theGalaxy container can be found [here](https://rdm.elixir-belgium.org/covid-19/sarscov2_submission.html).
+### Docker installed

+Make sure docker is installed and available on your path.
+For more information on how to install docker please visit [this website](https://docs.docker.com/get-docker/).

+### ENA Webin

+In order to upload to ENA, it is required to have the credentials of an ENA Webin account.
+A Webin can be made [here](https://www.ebi.ac.uk/ena/submit/sra/#home) if you don't have one already.
+The *WEBIN_ID* parameter makes use of the full username looking like: `Webin-XXXXX`.
+Visit [Webin online](https://www.ebi.ac.uk/ena/submit/webin) to check on your submissions or [dev Webin](https://wwwdev.ebi.ac.uk/ena/submit/webin) to check on test submissions.

 ## Usage